getlantern/geneva-cli/README.md

 ## How to test

 You can test or rather verify that the intercept mode is running by simply running it with a validated strategy.
 The output should show that packets are being rerouted.
-You can monitor your adapter in [WireShark](https://www.Wireshark.org/) and you should notice a huge uptick in packets being sent from your adapter.
+You can monitor your adapter in [WireShark](https://www.wireshark.org/) and you should notice a huge uptick in packets being sent from your adapter.

 You can predict what the Wireshark output should look like using the [Geneva documentation](https://github.com/getlantern/geneva?tab=readme-ov-file#strategies-forests-and-action-trees), each strategy will look different.
 If you take the following strategy and use Wireshark or the included pcap function you will notice that outbound [PSH, ACK] packets will be split into two packets.
 The pcap feature will show exactly which packets split and into how many.

 ```[TCP:flags:PA]-fragment{tcp:5:True}-| \/```

-If you are correlating the include pcap output with Wireshark, the Wireshark numbers packets starting at 1 and not 0
+If you are correlating the include pcap output with Wireshark, be aware that Wireshark numbers packets start at 1 and not 0.

 A simple Python 3 script, bulk_pcap.py, has been included to generate output pcap files from strategies.txt.
 You will need to obtain your own input pcap file using Wireshark's capture feature.
 The output will be placed in testdata.
+Tested with Python 3.12

-bulk_pcap.py takes a single argument, your input pcap file
+bulk_pcap.py takes a single argument, your input pcap file.

-You can run `go test -v` to run unit tests
+You can run `go test -v` to run unit tests.

 ## How to install as service